mscottsewell/Dataverse-NameBuilder-XrmToolBox-Configurator/README.md

 ### Retrieve from Dataverse

-1. Click **Retrieve Configuration**.
+1. Click **Retrieve Configured Entity**.
 2. Choose a NameBuilder plug-in type and step.
-3. The unsecure configuration is parsed and loaded for editing.
+3. The unsecure configuration is parsed and loaded for editing (the ribbon button is redundant if an entity already auto-loaded; see note above).
 4. Make edits and publish/export as needed.

 ### Publish back to Dataverse